quenel/musicAPI/README.md

 # musicAPI

 ## Description:
 This api gives access to music data coming from musixmatch.
 The API allows you to get word cloud for artists albums and tracks.
-The microsevice will give you the top used word by artist, album or tracks and how often they occur.
+This data are made available by the microsevice that will first fetch data from musixmatch and then build the top used word for the different resources.

 ## Installation:
 Clone the project, git clone git@github.com:quenel/musicAPI.git